The Artist

 Since 2017 I have taught blockprinting and watercolour workshops around the country in corporate, private and public settings.
 I find teaching to be incredibly rewarding - helping others to flex their creative muscles is as satisfying as pulling off a successful print!

-The same joy of making and the desire to share this passion with others led me more recently to write a book on blockprinting.
+The same joy of making and the desire to share this passion with others led me to write a book on blockprinting.
 Modern Block Printing (2022) is a projects-based arts and craft book designed to make printmaking fun and accessible to all.

-The Person
+The Woman

 I am fuelled by a creative drive that has been with me from childhood.
 This hasn’t always been my day job – I have a PhD in International Relations!
 However, a family health scare in 2012 was a watershed moment that put me on a path to becoming a full-time artist.